Moyes' revenge? Why Man Utd might struggle against unsexy West Ham | Goal.com

 Cresswell picks his moments well, supporting Arthur Masuaku (who is far less vulnerable with an extra defender behind him) by arriving, unexpected, late in a move.
 This gives Cresswell the space to swing dangerous crosses into the box.

 Since the switch at Arsenal, West Ham have consistently deployed the 5-4-1 – apart from in the second half of Monday night's 2-1 win over Aston Villa, which proved disastrous despite the final score line.
-Pinned back throughout, West Ham conceded 72% possession and ten shots in the final 45.
+Pinned back throughout, West Ham conceded 72% possession and 10 shots in the final 45 minutes.
 Moyes will surely revert to the 5-4-1 for this weekend’s game.

 Nevertheless, that Villa game is a warning, and the fact they were outplayed for long periods (‘losing’ the xG battle 0.57 – 2.39) perhaps puts recent results in a different light.
 Narrow wins against struggling sides Fulham and Sheffield United are to be expected, and in all three games there were worrying signs of lapses of concentration.